Chadarius/StarCitizenVoiceAtk/README.md

 All macros that require new keybinds have #newkeybind in their description so they can be easily sorted.

+I've added a keybinds file [layout_all_exported.xml](./layout_all_exported.xml) that can be imported.
+I highly recommand using the [HCS Keybind Editor Premium utility](https://www.hcsvoicepacks.com/collections/star-citizen/products/star-citizen-keybind-editor-premium-joystick-controller-support?variant=42157335281747) so you can import just the keyboard keybinds and not my VKB Config.

 - Lock Pitch/Yaw Movement (Toggle/Hold) - Unbind this STUPID key so we can use the shift for other things!
 - Landing System (Deploy) - Period
 - Landing System (Retract) - R-shift-period (Greater than >)
 - Expand Configuration - Slash
 - Retract Configuration - R-shift-slash (Question mark ?)